 That way we can make sure that you are able to assimilate the information well, and make sure that you are able to create solutions specific to your needs…

 Personalized support through Videos and email (THE PLUS OPTION)

 REMOVE ANY CONFUSION, HAVE CLARITY ON WHAT TO LEARN AND HOW TO PROGRESS

 - The complete content unrestricted

-- + 2 months of customized doubt clearing, setting goals for your next step etc through email and videos in email, any number of times during the 3 months.
+- + 2 month of customized doubt clearing, setting goals for your next step etc through email and videos in email (up to 8 videos).
 This means you will be getting personalized guidance based on your skill level and your goals.